arbiddy/Hvulnerata/README.md

 Along with the commonly used bioclimatic niche modeling, I also used a Grinnellian niche model approach (included habitat predictors along with bioclimatic).
 Thus, this project combines neutral population structuring with fine-scale thematic SDMs to elucidate how landscape features isolate these damselflies, as well as potential other similar habitat specialists.

 To get started, I have the Stacks pipeline parameters used for this project in bash script (though I suggest doing it iteratively).
-After completing the pipeline, I have various scripts in a RMarkDown for downstream analyses.
+After completing the pipeline, I have various scripts in a R script for downstream analyses.
 Likewise, SDM construction scripts are provided in the same file.

 For any inquiries about this project or approach I used, please contact me at abiddy@uab.edu, as I am the one who maintains and contributes to this project.